Chili mac: Versions

 Chili mac has been a staple dish at American military dining facilities for years.
-It was introduced into the Meal, Ready-to-Eat (MRE) field ration menu in 1995 and is one of only three of the twelve MRE meals offered in 1995 that has remained on the MRE menu to date.
+It was introduced to the Meal, Ready-to-Eat (MRE) field ration menu in 1995 and is one of only three of the twelve MRE meals offered in 1995 that has remained on the MRE menu to date.
 A variation called "taco chili mac" has been consumed by NASA astronauts in space.
 It is processed by NASA as a freeze-dried product.

 Hamburger Helper sells a boxed version named "Chili Macaroni".

 Similar dishes

 Spaghetti red is a chili-topped spaghetti popular around Joplin, Missouri, and a signature dish at Fred and Red's.

 Cincinnati chili is a spiced meat sauce used to top spaghetti which is often referred to as chili spaghetti.